 Oneisomw is one of nine islands within the Faichuuk region of the Chuuk State—one of the four states that make up the Federated States of Micronesia.

-To protect land and water, The Nature Conservancy works directly with the land and water owners—the communities who rely on the resources in their own backyards.
+The Nature Conservancy (TNC) works directly with communities who rely on the land and water in their own backyards.
 In Micronesia and other Pacific Islands, the need for conservation is urgent, because people are already experiencing the impacts of climate change and development.

 In recent decades, coral reefs and fish populations have been seriously damaged due to natural disasters and unsustainable fishing practices.
 Reefs in Chuuk State have been hurt by natural disturbances like Typhoon Mayask and the invasive Crown-of-Thorns starfish that prey on live coral.
 The likelihood of such disturbances only increases with a changing climate.

 TNC, with support of partners, has been working alongside the communities of Oneisomw since 2012 to help them manage their reef fisheries more sustainably, increase community resilience, adapt to the impacts of climate change and secure funding for conservation.
 The island has formed a Community-Based Organization (CBO) called the Oneisomw Environmental Conservation Association, and they have declared a Marine Protected Area (MPA) to rebuild fish stocks, preserve coral reefs and expand enforcement.

 On land, Oneisomw is responding to climate change by expanding home gardens for food security, and for water security, they have received training on watershed management, erosion control, water quality control and less polluting pig husbandry.
 In addition, a local organization is reaching out to youth with in-school lesson plans about marine science and the importance of MPAs.

 Oneisomw is a role model for community conservation, and TNC is taking the lessons learned from this Ridge to Reef project and implementing them across Micronesia and other Pacific Islands.